razieh-izanloo/task-rashin-teb/README.md

 Tech Stack:

-React – for component-based UI.
+React – for component-based UI,
-TypeScript – for type safety and better developer experience.
-React Query – for data fetching, caching.
+TypeScript – for type safety and better developer experience, React Query – for data fetching, caching,
 Bootstrap 5

 ## How to Run the Project